AnyLog-co/documentation/examples/Secure Network.md

 * When a command is executed on operator 1 it is designated by CLI(opr.1).
 * When a command is executed on operator 2 it is designated by CLI(opr.2).
 * When a command is executed on operator 1 and 2 it is designated by CLI(opr.1.2).
+* If a master

 ## The demo steps
 The demo is using 2 operator nodes and 2 users (root user and a non-root user).
 Each node and user is assigned with keys.
 Each node and user is associated with member policies.
 Each member policy is assigned with permission policy such that each node and member are associated with permissions.
 Relevant policies are signed such that it is possible to authenticate the senders of messages and determine the permissions.
+If a master node is used, the master node configuration is detailed [below](#master-node-configuration).

 The following chart details the processes demonstrated: